4 ways to damage your laptop battery

 Sudden changes in temperature

-Often when we have a laptop quite logically, we will take it everywhere with us.
-But although it seems logical, there are a few precautions to take when transporting your computer.
+Often when we have a laptop, quite logically, we will take it almost everywhere with us.
+But although it seems logical, you need to take some precautions when transporting your computer.

-Indeed, if too much heat or on the contrary too much cold will have effects for us, it is also the case for the battery of our computers which do not really appreciate going to the extremes in terms of temperature.
+Indeed, if too much heat or on the contrary too much cold will have effects for us, this is also the case for the battery of our computers which do not really appreciate going to extremes in terms of temperature.

-Similarly, when you carry a laptop, we advise you to turn it off first.
-So, once you've arrived at your destination, let it cool down or warm up a bit before turning it on.
-It's very simple and it doesn't ask you much, but you will be able to save your battery over time.
+Likewise, when you carry a laptop, we advise you to turn it off first.
+So once you arrive at your destination, let it cool or warm up a bit before turning it on.
+It's very simple and it doesn't ask much of you, but you will be able to save your battery over time.

 Letting it constantly charge